-Pets, we love them for the joy and comfort that they bring to our lives.
-It seems like we will do anything for our pets, including clean up their messes.
-It’s important to know how to clean an area rug with pet urine to protect our homes from the unseemly smells and stains that come with pet ownership.
+Pets.
+We love them for the comfort and joy that they bring into our lives.
+We will do anything for our pets, including cleaning up their “messes”.
+It’s an important skill to know how to clean an area rug that has fresh pet urine to protect our homes from smells and stains that come with being a pet owner.

-One such thing that many of us endure with pets is accidents on our carpets.
-Whether you’re in the process of potty-training or you simply have a pet that’s taken to your rug for whatever reason, we all know cleaning up the urine is a must.
+Whether you’re in the process of potty training or a puppy or you simply have a pet that’s taken a liking to your rug for whatever reason, we all understand the urgency that comes along with cleaning up the accident.

-It seems like no matter how much you scrub and how many times you clean, the pet urine smell remains behind.
-Why is it so hard to clean up pet urine and get the smell out?
-We will talk about that a bit more later.
-We’re here to discuss how to clean an area rug with pet urine.
+No matter how much you scrub or how many times you clean, pet urine smell tends to remain behind.
+Why is it so hard to clean up and get the smell out?
+We will cover that a bit more later.
+First, we’re here to discuss how to clean an area rug with pet urine.

-There’s no need to torment your home and your nose with the awful smell left behind from pet urine.
+There’s no need to torment your home or your nose with the awful smell left behind from your pet’s urine.
 There are many tips and tricks you can follow to soak up the urine and the remaining smell.

 How to Clean an Area Rug with Pet Urine – A Complete Guide